craftcms/commerce/docs/payment-gateways.md

 3D Secure payments add another authentication step for payments.
 If a payment has been completed using 3D Secure authentication, the liability for fraudulent charges is shifted from the merchant to the card issuer.
 Support for this feature depends on the gateway used and it's settings.

+# Partial refunds

+All first-party provided gateways support partial refunds as of Commerce 2.0.